 The same is true of our water underfloor heating systems; unless the pipe is physically damaged during installation, once it’s been covered, there is little chance of the pipe failing with the system only requiring the occasional check to make sure it’s running at its optimum level.

-If you or your installer note that the system is not operating correctly at this stage, you are covered by Warmup’s SafetyNet™ installation guarantee under which any Warmup heater damaged during installation can be replaced to a new one for free (see underfloor heating warranties for details).
+If you or your installer note that the system is not operating correctly at the installation stage, you are covered by Warmup’s SafetyNet™ installation guarantee under which any Warmup product damaged can be replaced to for free (see your warranty for details on this).

 With tiled floors, the broken tile can be replaced with a new tile.
 For other floor types, a flooring installer will be contacted to ensure that the fault can be accessed with minimum damage to the flooring.
 When installing an underfloor system, we always recommend keeping some spare flooring aside in case such a repair is ever required.

 It is important to check the warranties that an underfloor heating manufacturer provides and the time they have been trading for when getting a system.
 Even if a manufacturer selling online claims that they offer long warranties, these will be no use if the company does not exist when the warranty may be needed.